 filmmaking events in Singapore over the past few years.

 In 2011, Li San delved into a new area of art creation. of art-making.
 She was

 given funding from NAC's Art Creation Fund for a dance film installation with

 two other collaborators of different disciplines.
 Li San was also commissioned

 to create a dance film for Singapore Arts Festival 2012.

-Her website ,https://singaporeditor.wixsite.com/learnfilm contain many useful resources for filmmakers and editors
+Her website at https://singaporeditor.wixsite.com/learnfilm contains many useful resources for filmmakers and editors